The Pensions Authority is a statutory body set up under the Pensions Act, 1990.

 - Regulation - fostering public confidence in pensions by regulating pension schemes and PRSAs effectively and efficiently

-- Policy - providing expert advice to the Minister for Employment Affairs and Social Protection to help inform policy development
+- Policy - providing expert advice to the Minister for Social Protection to help inform policy development

 - Information - supporting pension scheme trustees and the public by providing guidance and information.